blbadger/blbadger.github.io/generative-adversarials.md

 J_g(x) = \Bbb E_{x \sim P'} Q(x)
 $$

-where $P(x)$ is equal to the distribution of $x$ over generated input $Q(x)$ is equal to the distribution of incorrect classifications of $P(x)$.
+where $P(x)$ is equal to the distribution of $x$ over generated input and $Q(x)$ is equal to the distribution of incorrect classifications of $P(x)$.

 ### Implementing a GAN

-The process of training a generative adversarial network may be thought of as consisting of many iterations of the two steps of our minimax program above: first the discriminator is taught how to differentiate between real and generated images, and then the generator is taught how to make images that fool the discriminator.
+The process of training a generative adversarial network may be thought of as consisting of many iterations of the two steps of our minimax program above: first the discriminator is taught how to differentiate between real and generated images by applying the binary cross-entropy loss to a discriminator's predictions for a set of generated samples and their labels followed by real samples and their labels,

 ```python
 def train_generative_adversaries(dataloader, discriminator, discriminator_optimizer, generator, generator_optimizer, loss_fn, epochs):